AmalHirsi/11-Note-Taker/README.md

 # 11-Note-Taker

 ## DESCRIPTION
-This apllication allows the user to write notes and then delete them if nessesary, using Express.js and JSON file.
+This application can be used to make and save notes, uses an express backend and saves and retrieves data from a Json file.

 ## USER STORY
 As a small business owner I WANT to be able to write and save notes SO THAT I can organize my thoughts and keep track of tasks I need to complete